Resources for Graduate and Teaching Assistants

 Graduate Assistantships:

-Full-time doctoral and Master's students in eligible graduate programs may be offered a Graduate Assistantship (GA) appointment by their academic program/department.
-The current value of a full 140-hr GA appointment is $5,943 per term for Master's GAs, and $6,623.40 per term for Doctoral GAs (rates as of Sept.
-2024 per the Collective Agreement (CUPE local 4580).
-A notice of available GA positions is posted on the graduate academic department's website before the beginning of the semester.
+Full-time doctoral and Master's students in eligible graduate programs may be offered employment as a Graduate Assistant (GA) by their academic program/department.
+The current value of a full 140-hr GA term of support is $6,062 per term for Master's GAs, and $6,756.40 per term for Doctoral GAs (rates effective Sept.
+1, 2025 per the Collective Agreement (CUPE local 4580).
+A notice of projected GA positions is posted on the graduate academic department's website before the beginning of the semester.
 For details on eligibility, application deadline, and overall guidance regarding applying for GA appointments, full-time graduate students should contact their department or graduate program office.
-Note that GAs are paid employment positions - view additional information regarding employment of full-time graduate students
+Note that GAs are paid employment positions - view additional information regarding employment of full-time graduate students.

 Teaching Assistantships:

 Some departments may offer undergraduate Teaching Assistantships (TAs) for eligible undergraduate students.
-Available TA positions will be posted on departmental websites before the beginning of the semester.
+Notices of projected TA positions are posted on departmental websites before the beginning of the semester.
 Undergraduate students interested in TA positions should visit the website of the department where they are interested in applying for a TA position or contact their department for guidance.

 Resources for new and current GAs and TAs:

 New GAs and TAs who have not been previously employed by the University will need to be issued an Employee Number by Human Resources (HR), and must complete mandatory training for new employees.
-For guidance contact the department where you are offered a GA/TA appointment and review the instructions on the HR website under section titled "For Students: New Hire Package”.
+For guidance contact the department where you are offered a GA or TA appointment and review the instructions on the HR website under section titled "For Students: New Hire Package”.

-Students who have questions about their employment contract or HR processes should HR website under section titled "For Students: New Hire Package” or contact Human Resources at hrstudent@uwindsor.ca.
+Students who have questions about their employment contract or HR processes should refer to the HR website under section titled "For Students: New Hire Package” or contact Human Resources at hrstudent@uwindsor.ca.

-The assistant must not commence their GA or TA work duties until they have received an email from Humen Resources with the subject line of “Authorization to commence GA/TA duties".
+The graduate or teaching assistant must not commence their GA or TA work duties until they have received an email from Humen Resources with the subject line of “Authorization to commence GA/TA duties".

-A document titled "Form 1 - Description of duties and allocation of hours" must be completed by the graduate or teaching assistant and their GA/TA supervising instructor:
+A document titled "Form 1 - Description of Duties and Allocation of Hours" will be provided by the Department and must be completed by the graduate or teaching assistant and their GA/TA supervisor (e.g. course instructor):

 • Follow the instructions for completing Form 1 provided by your hiring Department (i.e. the Department where you were offered a GA or TA position).

-• The GA/TA supervising instructor and the Assistant must make arrangements to meet and discuss the duties in detail.
-The meeting must be held no later than 10 working days after the commencement of the GA/TA employment (article 14:04 of the CUPE 4580 GA/TA Collective agreement).
+• A meeting to discuss duties and complete Form 1 must be held between the GA or TA and their supervisor no later than 10 working days after the start of the GA or TA employment (article 15:04 of the CUPE 4580 GA/TA Collective agreement).

-• Form 1 must be populated with a detailed description of the duties and breakdown of the assigned hours and must be signed by both the assistant and their GA/TA supervising instructor.
+• Form 1 must be populated with a detailed description of the duties and breakdown of the assigned hours and must be signed by both the GA/TA and the supervisor.

 • The format of Form 1 provides for a mid-course review and, where appropriate, revision of the initially assigned duties and distribution of hours.
 Any changes must be recorded on the same Form 1, with the date of the review meeting noted, and the amended form should be signed again by assistant, supervisor, and AAU Head (digital signatures are acceptable).
 If there are no changes only the date of the review and signatures should be recorded on the form.